 By C. Corleis – Self-photographed, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1953899

-Lucy Jones of the British music publication New Music Express (NME) postulates that there was a “direct reference to Charleston Heston and the National Rifle Association he presided over until 2003.”
+Lucy Jones, of the British music publication New Music Express (NME), postulates that there was a “direct reference to Charlton Heston and the National Rifle Association he presided over until 2003.”
 As support, she provides two clues from the video: “a guitar that looks like a sawn-off gun, bullets firing past the fret and then the mirror image of Heston with rifle held aloft.”

 Below is a still from the video, released by Sony Music:

-Tony Visconti, long-time producer for David Bowie and producer of Valentine’s Day, was interviewed by Tim Teeman shortly after the release of the video in which he addressed the meaning of the song:
+Tony Visconti, long-time producer for David Bowie and producer of Valentine’s Day, was interviewed by Tim Teeman shortly after the release of the video, during which he addressed the meaning of the song: